cnnrrss/ten-x-coder/frameworks/aws/Kinesis.md

 **Data Streams API** -  Data Streams API can be consumer to the Data Stream but cannot deaggregate the data.

-- Future Objects: Kinesis Streams provide capabilities to use Future objects to validate UserRecords.
+- **Future Objects**: Kinesis Streams provide capabilities to use Future objects to validate UserRecords.
 No need to complicate code by storing memory/transient storage.
 Examine failures using the Future objects that are returned from addUserRecord method.

-- Automatic and configurable retry mechanism
+- Automatic and configurable **retry mechanism**

-- Time-to-live: on records if records could not be inserted after RecordMaxBufferedTime, time to-live can be extended if UserRecords could not be inserted into stream in time.
+- **Time-to-live (TTL)**: on records if records could not be inserted after RecordMaxBufferedTime, time to-live can be extended if UserRecords could not be inserted into stream in time.

 #### Shards